riboflavin/test-framer-sync/alternatives/otter-ai-alternatives.md

 | Mac & Windows | ✅ |
 | Mac-only | ✅ |
 | Both Mac & Windows | ✅ |
-- **Avoma**: AI meeting assistant for sales teams.
-Accurate transcriptions and detailed summaries, but can be complex for new users and lacks a free tier.
+- **Avoma**: AI meeting assistant for sales and customer success teams.
+Offers accurate transcriptions, detailed summaries, and CRM integrations.
+Pricing starts at $19 per user monthly.
-- **Fireflies.ai**: AI meeting bot with wide compatibility.
-Detailed summaries and feature-rich insights, but UI can feel cluttered and free plan limits encourage upgrades.
+- **Fathom**: AI notetaker with top-notch accuracy and multi-language support.
+Provides instant post-call summaries and free unlimited usage for core features.
+Pricing ranges from free to $29 per user monthly for team features.
-- **Fathom**: AI notetaker with top-notch accuracy.
-Free unlimited core features, supports multiple languages, but lacks live collaboration and advanced features in the free plan.
+- **Krisp**: AI noise canceller and meeting assistant for better call quality and automatic notes.
+Platform-agnostic with unlimited transcription on all plans.
+Pricing starts at $8 per user monthly for the Pro plan.
 ## Otter.ai vs. Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.